climate-tech-handbook/climate-tech-handbook/docs/solution-landfill-methane-capture.md

 ## Best Path Forward

-To further Landfill Methane Capture:
-- **Invest in R&D**: Improve technology and affordability through continued research.
+* **Invest in R&D**: Improve technology and affordability through continued research.
-- **Policy Changes**: Local, state, and federal policies to incentivize technology adoption.
+* **Policy Changes**: Local, state, and federal policies to incentivize technology adoption.

 Key organizations like the EPA in the United States and the CCEMC in Canada are driving research and development.
 Effective implementation is most feasible at new or expanding landfills.